FS-Driverless/Formula-Student-Driverless-Simulator/python/README.md

 # Python API for FSDS

 This package contains Python APIs for Formula Student Driverless Simulator.
-It connects to the rpc api to retrieve sensordata and send vehicle controll setpoints.
+It connects to the RPC API to retrieve sensor data and send vehicle control setpoints.

 ## Dependencies
 This package depends on msgpack, numpy and opencv-contrib.
 Install the dependencies like this: